YuKisa99/InfoScience/journal.md

-# This is my journal for Info Science
+# Feburary 10 Info Science

 1. What did we do?
 We learned about computational thinking as well as practicing a way to give a clear intstrucion by making a jam sandwich.